henrietta-k/adapt-learning-wiki/multilanguage.md

 - content examples, regulations and legal requirements
 - visual elements such as graphics, design and layout

 Fundamental to localisation is language, so much of the following instruction focuses on providing content in multiple languages.
-Adapt (v2.0.11) provides two features to support for multiple languages: Export/Import and the Language Picker.
+Adapt (v2.0.11) provides two features to support for multiple languages: **Export/Import** and the **Language Picker**.

 ## Export/Import
 - Adapt provides export and import functionality via the command line.
 Export commands copy translatable fields into several CSV files to be used in preparing a translation.
 Import commands load translated content from CSV files matching the export format.